What is Motor Learning?

 Choose Delayed Feedback

 Wait 5 seconds after the trial before giving feedback.
-This allows the patient enough time to evaluate their own performance first.
+This gives your patient enough time to assess their own performance and maybe even self-correct, which improves motor learning.

 Speech Therapy Materials